endojs/endo/packages/compartment-mapper/README.md

 > TODO
 >
 > A future version will allow application authors to distribute their choices
-> of global endowments and granted built-in modules to third-party packages
+> of globals and built-in modules to third-party packages within the
-> within the application, as with [LavaMoat].
+> application, as with [LavaMoat].

 The `importLocation` function uses `loadLocation`.
-Using `loadLocation` directly allows for deferred execution or multiple runs with different endowments or modules in the same process.
+Using `loadLocation` directly allows for deferred execution or multiple runs with different globals or modules in the same process.
-Calling `loadLocation` returns an `Application` object with an `import({ endowments?, modules? })` method.
+Calling `loadLocation` returns an `Application` object with an `import({ globals?, modules? })` method.

 Use `writeArchive` to capture an application in an archival format.
 Archives are `zip` files with a `compartment-map.json` manifest file.